menu

 Prof. Hideya Inoue

-However, compared to Europe and the United States, the number of universities where tourism is offered as part of higher education is limited in Japan.
-The Department of International Tourism aims to develop people who can view tourism from a broad perspective and play an active role in this diverse and rapidly changing society.
+Under these circumstances, the Department of International Tourism aims to develop people who can view tourism from a broad perspective and play an active role in this diverse and rapidly changing society.
 Fortunately, the area surrounding the university is rich in tourism resources, such as nature, history, culture, and food.
-Moreover, the university is located next to a resort comprising one of the leading theme parks in Japan and surrounding hotels, providing an ideal learning setting where students can put the theories that they have learned in the classroom into practice in the community.
+Moreover, the university is located next to a resort comprising one of the leading theme parks in Japan and the surrounding hotels.
+There are very few universities that provide such an ideal learning setting where students can put the theories that they have learned in the classroom into practice in the community.

 Purpose of Educational Research